How much do you know about Toronto? Here are Quiz Coconut’s 75 amazing facts about Toronto!

 Like our facts about Toronto?
 Try our 9 Tricky Trivia Questions About Toronto!

 1 – The first of our facts about Toronto – it is the fourth biggest urban area in North America!
-The other three are Mexico City, New York and Los Angeles.
+Mexico City, New York and Los Angeles are the other 3.

 2 – Chicago is hot on its tails to push Toronto to number 5.